Suryadeepsinh-Jadeja/test-hackcelerate/README.md

-if you just need urls then use image-video-urls.py but if you want to download them then go for image-video-download.py
+If you just need urls then use image-video-urls.py.
+But if you want to download them then go for image-video-download.py